UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API Reference:** <a href="#tag/Documents/paths/~1api~1v1~1document~1{pk}~1contract/get">Retrieve Contract</a>

-As a Trusted Service Provider, Uanataca must inform certificate applicants of the terms and conditions governing the issuance of certificates.
+As a Trusted Service Provider, Uanataca must inform certificate requesters about terms and conditions ruling the issuance of certificates.

-A service contract is generated in each digital certificate issue.
-The user must view the service contract to sign later along with the documents to be signed in the signature request, using the one time certificate issued on the spot.
+A service contract is generated for each digital certificate issue.
+The user must view the request-associated service contract to be signed in the same step as the documents, using the one-time certificate just issued.

 	curl -X GET https://one-shot.developers.uanataca.com/api/v1/document/1464/contract